yohasebe/fastmail-plus/README.md

 ## Advertisement

-Sign up for Fastmail through this link and get **10% off** for one year.
+**Sign up for Fastmail via this link and get 10% off for one year.**

 https://ref.fm/u27773408